White-box Fuzzing RPC-based APIs with EvoMaster: An Industrial Case Study: Introduction

 \section{Introduction}

 It is a common practice in industry to develop large enterprise systems with microservice architectures~\cite{newman2015building,zhou2018fault,waseem2021design}.
 For example, Meituan is a large e-commerce enterprise with more than 630 millions customers in China, with microservice systems like Meituan Select comprising more than 1000 different web services.
-Testing this kind system is very complex, due to their distributed nature and access to external services such as databases.
+Testing this kind of systems is very complex, due to their distributed nature and access to external services such as databases.
 There is a dire need in industry for automation for this kind of systems.

-Although in the recent years there has been an interest in the research community on fuzzing REST web services (e.g., with tools like Restler~\cite{restlerICSE2019}, RestTestGen~\cite{viglianisi2020resttestgen}, Restest~\cite{martinLopez2021Restest}, RestCT~\cite{wu2022icse}, bBOXRT~\cite{laranjeiro2021black}, and Schemathesis~\cite{hatfield2022deriving}), to the best of our knowledge there is no work in the literature on the testing of modern Remote Procedure Call (RPC) web services.
-None of existing fuzzers for RESTful APIs can be directly applied on fuzzing RPC systems, as the API schemas and communication protocols are different.
+Although in the recent years there has been an interest in the research community on fuzzing REST web services~\cite{golmohammadi2022testing} (e.g., with tools like Restler~\cite{restlerICSE2019}, RestTestGen~\cite{viglianisi2020resttestgen}, Restest~\cite{martinLopez2021Restest}, RestCT~\cite{wu2022icse}, bBOXRT~\cite{laranjeiro2021black}, and Schemathesis~\cite{hatfield2022deriving}), to the best of our knowledge there is no work in the literature on the testing of modern Remote Procedure Call (RPC) web services.
+There is a large body of knowledge in the scientific literature on the topic of software testing automation, with several successful stories in many different software testing domains~\cite{bertolino2007software,ali2009systematic,godefroid2020fuzzing}.
+Addressing an important industrial testing problem for the first time does not start from scratch, especially when aiming at providing useful results for engineers in industry.
+It rather builds on top of decades of scientific research on the topic.
+On the one hand, some research challenges are similar to other domains (e.g., how to deal with SQL databases when fuzzing a web service~\cite{arcuri2020handling}, regardless of whether it is a REST, GraphQL or RPC-based API).
+On the other hand, scientific research and empirical evaluations are needed to address the specific peculiarities of each different software testing problem.
+For example, to the best of our knowledge, none of the existing fuzzers in the scientific literature can be directly applied on fuzzing RPC systems without major engineering and scientific effort, as for example the API schemas and communication protocols are different.